Medication Search: Suprax

 Each 5 mL of reconstituted suspension contains 100 mg of cefixime.
 Nonmedicinal ingredients: artificial strawberry flavour, sodium benzoate, sucrose, and xanthan gum.

-Each oblong, biconvex, white, film-coated tablet, with rounded flattened corners, scored on each side, and engraved with “EM 400” on one side, contains cefixime 400 mg.
+Each oblong, biconvex, white, film-coated tablet, with rounded flattened corners, scored on each side, and engraved with "EM 400" on one side, contains cefixime 400 mg.
 Nonmedicinal ingredients: calcium phosphate dibasic dihydrate, hydroxypropyl methylcellulose, light mineral oil, magnesium stearate, microcrystalline cellulose, pregelatinized starch, sodium lauryl sulfate, and titanium dioxide.
-This medication does not contain gluten or lactose.

 The recommended adult dose of cefixime is 400 mg taken once a day.